esseciemme/Network-security-project/README.md

   - **Authentication**: Prevents basic MITM attacks on transport.
 - **TLS is the first layer of defense**, protecting against passive eavesdropping and active network-level attacks.

-However, TLS alone is not sufficient—this project also implements **application-layer end-to-end encryption** for complete security.
+However, TLS alone is not sufficient, therefore this project also implements **application-layer end-to-end encryption** for complete security.

 ---

-## 🔁 Application-Layer Protocol
+## Application-Layer Protocol

 ### Message Types